 Q: What other musicians or music production professionals inspire you?

-A: Techs: Chris Coady, Dave Fridmann, Tchad Blake - all phenomenal mixers and engineers.
-Sarah Register, Joe LaPorta - have done some amazing mastering work in the past.
-Pleasure to work with.
+A: Techs: Chris Coady, Sylvia Massey, Tchad Blake - all phenomenal mixers and producers.
+Sarah Register, Joe LaPorta - have done some amazing mastering work.
 Musicians / Producers: Daniel Lopatin, Joni Mitchell, Nile Rogers, Beach House, D'Angelo, Hank William Sr - the list could go on.
 I love to listen to music!

 Q: Describe the most common type of work you do for your clients.